Homotopy classes of Newtonian spaces: Introduction

-The main goal in this paper has been to try and prove the stability of $p$-quasihomotopy classes under $L^p$-convergence, in the spirit of \cite{whi88}.
+The initial main goal in this paper was to prove the stability of $p$-quasihomotopy classes under $L^p$-convergence, in the spirit of \cite{whi88}.
 Such a result would imply existence of energy-minimizing maps in a given homotopy class.

-Particular sources of inspiration (as well as the source of a few definitions) have been the papers \cite{bre01, han03}.
-Unfortunately the methods -- and for the most part the definitions -- in all of the above mentioned papers seem to be specific to the manifold setting.
-Therefore our approach to the stability problem is necessarily quite different from \cite{whi88, bre01, han03}.
+Indeed, the latter part of the paper develops a new approach for establishing the stability result.
+Existence of energy minimizers in homotopy classes has been studied in \cite{whi88, kor93, fug08, fug08'} as well as in \cite{bre01, han03} but the methods in these papers are specific to the manifold setting.
+In particular the works \cite{fug08,fug08'} fill in a gap in the proofs of existence of energy minimizers in \cite{eel01}.

+Our approach is based on the following characterization of $p$-quasihomotopy in terms of lifts to the diagonal cover (see Section 4 for the definition of the diagonal cover). \begin{theorem} Let $(X,d,\mu)$ be a complete space with a doubling measure $\mu$ supporting a weak $(1,p)$-Poincar\'e inequality, and suppose $Y$ is a separable complete locally convex space.
+Two maps $u,v\in \Di pXY$ are $p$-quasihomotopic if and only if the product map $(u,v)\in \Di pX{Y\times Y}$ admits a lift $h\in \Di pX{\diaco Y}$ with respect to the diagonal covering map $\phi:\diaco Y\to Y\times Y$. \end{theorem} See also \cite[Theorem 1.2]{teri2}.